The Happy Puppy Site

 Whilst puppies are hard work, the very dependent phase is quite short.
 Buying a puppy is also a wonderful opportunity to create a great bond and relationship with a dog.

-Benefits of buying a puppy from a breeder
+Benefits of a Breeder

 If you buy a puppy from a breeder you’ll know pretty much what your dog is going to look like when he is full grown.
+You will be his first human partner, and in a sense he is a blank page.
+One that is just waiting to be written on in your own style.

-Puppies are easy to train – correct training from the beginning is usually a great deal simpler than dealing with the problems often found in older rescue dogs.
+Puppies are easy to train.
+Correct training from the beginning is usually a great deal simpler than dealing with the problems often found in older rescue dogs.

 Where you get your puppy from, and the breed you choose, will hugely influence your future together.
 So if you have made the decision to buy your puppy, do follow the rest of this guide.
 It will help you avoid some potentially disastrous mistakes

-Ethical considerations
+Ethical Considerations

+There are those that believe no-one should buy a puppy.
+Ever.
 They believe that all the dogs in all the rescue homes should be adopted before any more puppies are brought into the world.

 Whilst I can sympathise with the sentiments that this belief embraces, I am not in agreement.